Clement-Devevey/Navigo/README.md

 - set name for each tab according to the website. (for instance, visiting https://www.google.fr/ will set google.
 - show the progress of loading.

+Here is how does it look like :

 ![screenshot](images/screenshot_navigo.png)